 Once the recital is scheduled, it is possible to arrange for rehearsal time by filling out and submitting the on-line Recital Rehearsal Space Request Form which is available at the MPAP Recital Planning Website.
 This form should be submitted no later than two weeks prior to the requested rehearsal time.
 All efforts will be made to provide rehearsal time in the performance space, but this cannot be guaranteed.
 Doctoral students may have additional rehearsal time in other department rehearsal rooms, subject to availability.
 Additional rehearsal space may be requested by emailing MPAP Space.

-All programs and program notes distributed at the recital, including recitals taking place off-campus, MUST be approved and printed by the department.
+All programs and program notes distributed at the recital, including recitals taking place off-campus, MUST be approved by the department.
 Doctoral students may not distribute programs that have not been officially approved by department administration.

 Doctoral recitals may be adjudicated by 1-3 members of the Artist Faculty (selected by doctoral faculty), a group which must include the Program Director.